DocumentationBook/SphinxDocumentation/tutorial/graphics/graphviz.rst

 Using hyperlinks
 ================

-When creating several documents bound by the same idea, you will probably need to bid graph images as well.
+When creating several documents bound by the same idea, you will probably need to bind graph images as well.
 To make a reference from an image created by Graphviz, follow this way:

 #.
 Make the Graphviz to output images in the CSV format instead of the default PNG.